atlz253/frontier/README.md

 ## Build configuration

-The Builder builds modules one at a time, passing arguments and dependencies to the constructor
+The Builder builds modules one at a time, passing arguments and dependencies to the builder function

-> ⚠️ **Warning:** all dependencies in dependencies objects will be available only after the completion of the Builder.build method, so you should avoid getting dependencies in constructor functions
+> ⚠️ **Warning:** all dependencies in dependencies objects will be available only after the completion of the Builder.build method, so you should avoid getting dependencies in builder functions

 ```JavaScript
 import { Builder } from "frontier";